KhinePisi/100-Days-of-ML/Concepts/simple linear regression.md

-# "Linear" means Line
+## "Linear" means Line
-## Simple Linear Regression
+## Overview
 - contains two variables( predictor X and response Y)
-- X is an independent variable and Y is a dependent variable so that they must be linearly related in some ways.<br><br>
+- X is an independent variable and Y is a dependent variable .

-## When to use Simple Linear Regression?<br>
+- simple because it contains only one  independent variable .
+- relationship between predictor input variable and response output variable should be statistically related.
+- finds the best fitting line(regression line) equation and makes predictions. <br>

+We must clarify the type of relationship between two variables whether they have deterministic realtionship or statistical relationship.<br>
+In deterministics relationship, there is an exact equation for the variables. <br>
+So, after calculating results by that equation and plotting them on an X-Y coordinate plane, you will get a straight line that all data points falling on directly . <br>
+In statistical relationship,